cristianmercado19/Humanized/README.md

 ### Description

-Humanized gives you the posibility to easily execute an action without the use of mouse.
+Humanized gives you the possibility to easily execute an action without the use of mouse.
-- Automaticaly a list of action is generated after parce your html page
+- Automatically a list of action is generated after parse your html page
 - All **href** attributes and **buttons** are collected to generate an autocomplete list
-- Typing 'cmd' an autocompleater is opened
+- Typing 'cmd' an auto-completer is opened
 - Find the action using smart filter
 - Execute it